neuefische/web-exercises/sessions/backend-create/products/README.md

 - when clicking a product in the list, you'll be redirected to a details page;
 - note that submitting the form does not do anything right now.

-Your task is to refactor the app so that submitting the form creates a new entry in your local MongoDB and refreshes the page to show all products (including the new one).
+Your task is to refactor the app so that submitting the form creates a new entry in your MongoDB and refreshes the page to show all products (including the new one).

 ### Add a `POST` route